kuldeephsc/code-review-ai/README.md

 # Code Review AI Bot

-This tool uses OpenAI's GPT model to review code and suggest improvements.

-## Setup

-1. Create a `.env` file with your OpenAI API key:
+# 🤖 Code Review AI

+A minimal AI-powered tool to review your code using local LLM (LM Studio) or HuggingFace models.
+Built with Streamlit for quick testing and feedback.